Selling online with Shopify. It’s something many bricks and mortar businesses are now asking how it’s done. This blog post explains how.

 - Professional storefront – Get the look and feel that matches your existing business and brand identity

-- Payment gateway that accepts all major credit cards, debit cards, Paypal, Apple Pay, Google Pay & more.
+- A payment gateway that accepts all major credit cards, debit cards, Paypal, Apple Pay, Google Pay & more.
 You know where you stand with transaction fees.

 - Store management – Everything you would expect, from customer profiles and accounts through to order fulfilment and customer emails